hashicorp/vault/website/source/guides/operations/multi-tenant.html.md

 ### <a name="step2"></a>Step 2: Write Policies

+In this step, you are going to write policies for the namespace **admin** who
+can:

+- Create and manage policies
+- Enable and manage secret engines

 This is a policy for a namespace administrator which includes full permissions under the path, as well as full permissions for namespaced policies.

 #### Author a policy file